HewlettPackard/shs-governance-model/GOVERANCE.md

 Ideally, all project decisions are resolved by consensus.
 If impossible, any maintainer may call a vote.
-Unless otherwise specified in this document, any vote will be decided by a supermajority of maintainers.
+Unless otherwise specified in this document, any vote will be decided by a majority of maintainers.
 Final decision is subject to HPE's purview

 ## Proposal Process